miyamot0/datatracker-pwa/README.md

 - 0.2.6 - Support for img in docs, add in fixes for session editor
 - 0.2.7 - Add in support for syntax highlighting (docs related to data files)
 - 0.2.8 - Tag manager to help with error logging, some UI changes for clarity
+- 0.2.9 - Add in support for importing keysets from other cases, cleaner hooks and workflow

 ## Features